UBC-MDS/safe_vancity/reports/proposal.md

 **Our role**: Data Science team at VanRealtor

-**Target audience**: Real estate customers looking to buy properties in Vancouver neighborhoods and Real estate agents at Realtor looking for listings in safer neighborhoods to attract more clients.
+**Target audience**: Real estate customers looking to buy properties in Vancouver neighborhoods and Real estate agents at VanRealtor looking for listings in safer neighborhoods to attract more clients.

 Being the largest city in British Columbia, Vancouver is an attractive